dalpner/dalpner/README.md

 - 👋 Hi, I’m Dome
 - 👀 I’m interested in GameDev and D&D
-- 🌱 I’m currently learning Java and C# (for Unity)
+- 🌱 I’m currently learning Python and Java
 - 📫 How to reach me via Twitter @lava_do

-- I'm totaly new in the programming and looking for code to learn more strategys
+I am an trainee and practicing in my freetime with webdevelopment.

+My current techstack:
+  - Python Flask
+  - React.js

 <!---
 dalpner/dalpner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.